CollinKendor/kudu-trino-docker/trino-cluster/trino-coordinator/README.md

 ## Building a custom Docker image

-To build an image for a locally modified version of Trino, run the Maven build as normal for the `trino-server` and `trino-cli` modules, then build the image:
+To build an image:

 ```bash
 ./build-remote.sh
 ```

-The Docker build process will print the ID of the image, which will also be tagged with `trino:xxx-SNAPSHOT`, where `xxx-SNAPSHOT` is the version number of the Trino Maven build.
+The Docker build process will print the ID of the image, which will also be tagged with `trino-coordinator:xxx`, where `xxx` is the version number of the Trino Maven build.

 ## Getting Help